smaccoun/create-haskstar-app/README.md

   Create-Haskstar-App
 </h1>

-## Currently WIP.
+## tl;dr

+Automatically build and deploy full-stack haskell WebApps in one command!
+Batteries included, even devOps!

+The name HaskStar (Hask*) implies building a WebApp with Haskell as a back-end and your choice of front-end, devops, etc.

+(Default stack is Haskell/Elm/Postgres, but see roadmap for upcoming options)

+#### Currently Very WIP, but I will be working on this full time for a while.
 Contributions highly welcome!

-## tl;dr
-Automatically build and deploy fullstack haskell webapps in one command!
-Batteries included, even devops!

-Default stack is Haskell/Elm/Postgres, but see roadmap for upcoming options

 ## Why?